The Best Home Security Systems for Pet Owners in 2025

 Security Cameras

 Ring’s indoor camera, the Ring Indoor Cam, is just as affordable as the eufy camera from Cove, yet it offers slightly more advanced features.
-There’s a catch, though: You’ll need to sign up for a Ring Protect plan to enjoy those features.
-Ring’s pricing for professional monitoring with advanced camera features and cloud recording is $20 per month, or $200 if you sign on for one year.
+There’s a catch, though: You’ll need to sign up for a Ring Home plan to enjoy those features.
+Ring’s pricing for their advanced camera features starts at $4.99 per month for one camera or $9.99 per month for unlimited cameras.
+Professional monitoring adds $10 per month to any cloud storage plan that supports unlimited cameras.
 That’s pretty affordable.

+We tested the Ring Indoor Cam (2nd Gen) and put it on our bookshelf in the corner of our living room.
 So what features did we get?
 First, we got pre-roll videos.
 By buffering live videos, the Ring Indoor Cam was able to start its recordings seconds before the motion event that triggered it.
 Second, we got person and pet detection.
 Third, we were able to set our Indoor Cam to trigger other Ring cameras to record.
-All those features translated to all-around video security, which was one of our favorite things about Ring.
+All those features translated to all-around video security, which is one of our favorite things about Ring.

 How to Choose From Our Top Pet-Friendly Systems